-The Department of Police and Public Safety maintains a Daily Crime Log that records, by the date the incident was reported, all crimes, and other serious incidents that occur on campus, in a non-campus building or property, or public property, or within the department's patrol jurisdiction.
-The Daily Crime Log is available for public inspection at the department's communications base station.
-The Daily Crime Log includes the nature, date, time, and general location of each crime reported to the department, as well as the disposition of the complaint, if this information is known at the time the log is created.
-The department posts specific incidents in the Daily Crime Log within two business days of receiving a report of an incident and reserves the right to exclude reports from the log in certain circumstances.
+MSUPD of Police and Public Safety maintains a Daily Crime Log that records, by the date the incident was reported, all crimes, and other serious incidents that occur on campus, in a non-campus building or property, or public property, or within MSUPD's patrol jurisdiction.
+The Daily Crime Log is available for public inspection at Police Headquarters located in Washington Service Center, room 300 during business hours.
+The Daily Crime Log includes the nature, date, time, and general location of each crime reported to MSUPD, as well as the disposition of the complaint, if this information is known at the time the log is created.
+MSUPD posts specific incidents in the Daily Crime Log within two business days of receiving a report of an incident and reserves the right to exclude reports from the log in certain circumstances.
 Any portion of the report that is older than 60-days will be made available within two business days of a request for public inspection.